cs3110/textbook/modules/functors.md

 added.
 It's that kind of parameterization that is enabled by an OCaml language feature called *functors*.

-The name is perhaps a bit itimidating, but **a functor is simply a "function" from structures to structures.**  The word "function" is in quotation marks in that sentence only because it's a kind of function that's not interchangeable with the rest of the functions we've already
+The name is perhaps a bit intimidating, but **a functor is simply a "function" from structures to structures.**  The word "function" is in quotation marks in that sentence only because it's a kind of function that's not interchangeable with the rest of the functions we've already